 Author’s note: Are Darwin’s finches1 “a particularly compelling example of speciation” as well as “evolution in action”?
 In a series of posts starting today, I offer some notes on the question of whether macroevolution is happening on the Galápagos Islands.
+Please find the full series here.

 Twenty-one years ago the National Academy of Sciences2 published the second edition of a book called Science and Creationism.
 This and the following revised editions of 2008 and 20173 are now called Science, Evolution and Creationism.4 The book is widely accepted as an up-to-date guide providing excellent information on the modern theory of evolution, defending it as the absolutely true and only scientific and realistic answer on the origin of species.
 That is not only for the “76 million students enrolled in U.S. schools”5 in 2020.
 It is also thought to provide valuable information on the topic for the English-speaking public in general.6